How do people buy online?

 Run a Competition

 Competitions can work well to build a following, and get followers to engage with you.
-Designed carefully they can also solicit a commitment, and drive consistent behaviour in the future.
+Designed carefully they can also solicit a commitment, and drive consistent behavior in the future.

 To form a commitment a competition should ask entrants to say (in some way) that they like your company or product – preferably in public.
 Before social media was widespread, you often saw slogan competitions where entrants completed a statement such as “I love product X because…” Today, asking for Facebook Likes or Twitter Follows is a common approach.